canonical/charmcraft/README.md

 Done.
 However it is already useful, and already simplifies the life of the charmer.

+## How do I install it?

+The easiest way is probably doing

+    snap info charmcraft

+and going from there, but some people with more esoteric needs not covered by the snap might need to instead go via `pip install charmcraft`.

 ## What can it do for me today?

 It can build your charm!
 No need for git submodules nor pesky hook symlinks, you